 Challenge #3.
 Less money and benefits on offer

-A handsome salary and perks are the first things that a job seeker will look at wherever they decide to join a new company.
+A handsome salary and perks are the first things that job seekers will look at wherever they decide to join a new company.

 Startups will not be able to offer a competitive salary with benefits because there are a lot of other areas where funding is more important.
 A talented candidate would love to work for a reputed company that offers a high salary instead of you.

-Proven Tips to Attract Best Talent (Startup Hiring Guide)
+Proven Tips to Attract the Best Talent (Startup Hiring Guide)

-Now the question is: you have no reputation and you can’t offer handsome salaries, then how can attract the best talent to your startup?
+Now the question is: you have no reputation and can’t offer handsome salaries, so how can you attract the best talent to your startup?

 Working at a startup has a lot of amazing benefits.
 Trust me, I work in one, so telling you from my experience.
 You just need to show the benefits in the right way.